Vontei/notes/week05/05_lectures/js-oop-intro/README.md

 - `getFirstName()`
 - `getLastName()`

 Next, add a `Student()` sub-class that overrides the `isInstructor` property.
-Make sure you inheriet all the methods associated with the base-class.
+Make sure you inherit all the methods associated with the base-class.
 Then create an instance of the sub-class.